pdexheimer/scuttle/README.md

 --input FILE, -i FILE | The name of the file to load --input-format &lt;h5ad, 10x, loom> | What is the type of file specified with -i?
 Default: h5ad --output FILE, -o FILE | The name of the file to write.
-If --input-format is h5ad defaults to the input file --output-format &lt;h5ad, loom> | In what format should the output be written?
---no-write | Disables writing of output - any changes to the file will be discarded --no-compress | [h5ad file format only] Disables file compression on output --procs NUM, -p NUM | The number of processors to use.
+If --input-format is h5ad defaults to the input file --no-write | Disables writing of output - any changes to the file will be discarded --no-compress | Disables file compression on output --procs NUM, -p NUM | The number of processors to use.
 Only certain analyses will take advantage of these.
 --version | Prints Scuttle's version and exits
+--help, -h, -? | Print this help.
+Use "help &lt;command>" to get detailed help for that command

 Command | Description
 --------|------------
-annotate | Annotate the cells or genes with external data describe | Describe the data filterempty | Identify (and optionally remove) barcodes that don't look like cells plot | Generate useful figures select | Select cells or genes to keep (discarding the others)
+annotate | Annotate the cells or genes with external data describe | Describe the data export | Export the data in another format filterempty | Identify (and optionally remove) barcodes that don't look like cells plot | Generate useful figures select | Select cells or genes to keep (discarding the others)